8. Monitor Progress

 • Measuring What Matters in Public Health.
 A Health Department’s Guide to Performance Management from The National Association of County and City Health Officials

-• Using Data to Reduce Disparities and Improve Quality.
-Advancing Health Outcomes.
-This white paper demonstrates how stratifying quality data is an important tool for uncovering and responding to healthcare disparities.
+• Using Data to Advance Health Outcomes.
+This white paper demonstrates how stratifying quality data is an important tool for uncovering and responding to healthcare inconsistencies.

 • Planning on Outcome Evaluation.
 This web portal is part of the MENTOR online learning course on Program Evaluation and focuses on preparing to evaluate program outcomes, monitoring those outcomes, setting up comparison groups, evaluating impact, and identifying instruments to measure outcomes.